Mortgage Basics

 Staying with Your Current Mortgage Lender

 While switching lenders may have the potential for better rates and terms, sticking with your current lender may be the best option.
-If you have an uninsured mortgage, re-qualifying elsewhere with high interest rates may be impossible.
-If you remain with your current lender, ensure you negotiate.
-Rarely will your lender’s first offer be their best, especially if they suspect you won’t pass the stress test to switch.
+Negotiating with your current lender could help you secure a better rate, especially if you have a multi-product banking relationship and like their mortgage terms.
+Rarely will your lender’s first offer be their best, so negotiating is key when you want to stay with your current lender and are looking for the best rates.

 Benefits of Shopping Around for Mortgage Renewal